fagia/gitlab-playground/README.md

 Go to the 'tech-lunch' group, click on the "New project" button.
 Enter 'service-tests' as project name and click 'Create project' button.

-#### Use GitLab as docker registry
+#### Use GitLab as private docker registry

-Since we need to build some private docker images to be used in our internal CI/CD infrastructure, we can leverage GitLab support for private docker registries.
+Since we need to build some private docker images to be used in our internal CI/CD infrastructure, we can leverage GitLab support for private docker registries: https://docs.gitlab.com/ce/user/project/container_registry.html

+In order to test the availability of the private docker registry hosted by GitLab, type the following command and enter your GitLab credentials:

+    docker login gitlab.session1.techlunch.com:4567

 TODO